 Now, if you’re a geek like we are, MSE and Windows Defender are very usable.
-If you have good security practices and know what you’re doing, you can manage just fine with this lightweight option.
+If you have good security practices and know what you’re doing, you can probably manage just fine with this lightweight option.
 But average Windows users don’t always follow proper security practices and should use a strong antivirus that does well in tests — as Microsoft themselves now recommend.

 If you’re a geek, you probably shouldn’t recommend MSE to your friends or install it on your parents’ computer.
 Yes, it’s a shame — MSE’s lightweight and hassle-free nature make for a great interface and a faster computer.
 But the core of an antivirus is the detection engine, and Microsoft appears to be throwing in the towel here.

 So What Should You Use?

 To find an antivirus product that actually offers good protection, consult an antivirus test website and see how your antivirus of choice stacks up.
 If you don’t feel like doing all that research yourself, luckily we’ve done it for you.

-We’d like to apologize for continuing to recommend Microsoft Security Essentials for so long, in spite of test results.
+We’d like to apologize for continuing to recommend Microsoft Security Essentials for so long, in spite of the poor test results.
 We found it worked for us and we didn’t like how heavy and obnoxious other antivirus solutions can be.
 We believed Microsoft when they argued that MSE provided “comprehensive malware protection” for real-world threats and that antivirus tests weren’t representative of real-world results, as MSE performed well for us.
-We feel betrayed by Microsoft — they made an internal decision to let MSE decline without telling us.
+We feel betrayed by Microsoft — they made an internal decision to let MSE decline without telling its users.
 They’re still communicating two different messages — one to antivirus testing companies in interviews and one to average users on their website.